b4t3ou/sqs-reader-service/README.md

 ### Test all

 For running all the unit and integration tests you need docker.
-The integration tests connection to [Localstack](https://github.com/localstack/localstack) which is an AWS service emulator
+The integration tests connecting to [Localstack](https://github.com/localstack/localstack) which is an AWS service emulator

 Start localstack with docker-compose
 ```shell script
 docker-compose up
 ```

-Create SQS queue
+Create SQS queue and Dynamo table
 ```shell script
 scripts/localstack.sh
 ```